Universal Rank Inference via Residual Subsampling with Application to Large Networks: Proof of the main results

 \subsection{Outline of The Proof}

-The proof of our main results highly depends on Lemmas \ref{keylem} and \ref{keylem2} in the Supplement, which are the asymptotic expansions of the eigenvectors $ \hat v_k(i)$ and eigenvalues $\hat d_k$.
-Briefly speaking, Lemma \ref{lem1} in Section \ref{sec:lem1} of the Supplement establishes the relation between $\hat w_{ij}$ and $(\hat v_k(i), \hat d_k)$, from which we can obtain the asymptotic expansion of $\hat w_{ij}$.
-Substituting this asymptotic expansion into the proposed test statistics, we are able to prove our main theorems by further careful analysis and calculations.
-In the main paper we only provide the proofs of Theorems \ref{thma} and \ref{thmb}.
-All the other proofs are relegated to the supplement.
+Our Condition \ref{cond2} and main results Theorems \ref{thma}--\ref{thm2} allow for multiplicity in eigenvalues.
+When proving these main results, we consider the case with and without multiplicity separately.
+The proof of our main results highly depends on the asymptotic expansions of the eigenvectors $ \hat \bv_k$ and eigenvalues $\hat d_k$.
+Briefly speaking, Lemma 1 in Section 7.1 of the Supplementary material establishes the relationship between $\hat w_{ij}$ and $(\hat v_k(i), \hat d_k)$.
+This together with the asymptotic expansions of eigenvalues and eigenvectors gives us the asymptotic expansion of $\hat w_{ij}$.
+Substituting this asymptotic expansion into the proposed test statistics, we are able to prove our main theorems by additional analysis and calculations.
+In the case without eigenvalue multiplicity, the asymptotic expansions of eigenvalues and eigenvectors are established in Lemmas 2 and 3 in the Supplementary material.
+The corresponding results in the existence of multiplicity are established in Lemmas 4 and 5 in the Supplementary file.
+In the main paper we only provide the proof of Theorem \ref{thma}.
+All other proofs are relegated to the Supplement.